Floor plans in BIMcollab Zoom are 2D rendered plans consisting of footprints, grids, and space info per building story.

 Our orbit navigation uses the content on the screen and the distance of the camera to objects to automatically adjust the zoom speed.
 This is done to prevent accidentally zooming past an object you want to investigate.
 While this is helpful to zoom ...

-When the results of a list have been shared by one of the team members, they can be viewed by the whole team in BIMcollab ZOOM and BIMcollab Cloud.
+When the results of a list have been shared by one of the team members, they can be viewed by the whole team in BIMcollab Zoom and BIMcollab Nexus.
 For more information on how to share the results, consult the article Share results of Lists with my ...